Silkies are cute and fluffy, with a fluffy crest to a fully rounded pom pom on their heads. They can be bearded or non-bearded.

 They make great pets and are comical to watch.
 They don’t eat much and are easy to keep, much hardier than their fluffy appearance may suggest.

-Hens include four chocolate (three bearded, one with a base of gold), chocolate silver partridge, dun barred silver partridge (tawny coloured), dun (fudge coloured).
+Hens include chocolate (some bearded, some non-bearded, one with a base of gold), chocolate paint (bearded), dun, some silver and some gold based.

-Chicks can be a variety of colours from dark chocolate bearded to chocolate with silver patterns, gold patterns, even the odd khaki (champagne), gold, cuckoo and chocolate paint.
-Recently I’ve hatched a rather nice dun/gold colour and black too.
+Chicks can be a variety of colours from dark chocolate bearded to chocolate with silver patterns, gold patterns, gold, dun, white based with chocolate or dun markings and chocolate paint.